ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 ## Before you begin
 {: #prereqs}
+* IBM Watson Studio and Watson Knowledge Catalog are applications that are part of IBM Watson.
+To create an IBM Watson account, begin by signing up for one or both of these applications.

-* Visit [Watson Data Platform](https://dataplatform.ibm.com/) and sign up for Watson Data Platform apps.
+   Go to [Try IBM Watson](https://dataplatform.ibm.com/registration/stepone) and sign up for IBM Watson apps.

 ## Import data to a project

 {:#import_data_project}

-A project is how you organize your resources to achieve a particular goal within Watson Data Platform.
+A project is how you organize your resources to achieve a particular goal.
 Your project resources can include data, collaborators, and analytic tools like Jupyter notebooks and machine learning models.

 You can create a project to add data and open a data asset in the data refiner for cleansing and shaping your data.